-- choose Enabled for all WPA/WPA2 fully-compliant wireless adapters, as required by the standards. - choose Disable (out-of-box default) only for special cases in which your wireless adapter's driver is known to have this deficiency.
+- choose Enabled (default) for all WPA/WPA2 fully-compliant wireless adapters, as required by the standards. - choose Disable only for special cases in which your wireless adapter's driver is known to have this deficiency.

 Step 3: click the OK button to accept the new setting and return to the Connection Control Main Screen.
-(Or click the Cancel button to return without changing the security setting.)